 The truth is, most people who live in a place far from where they consider “home” will have significant moments of culture shock.
+It’s a universal part of the expat experience, shared online via a Destination Scanner Blog, or any number of other bloggers.
+And so it comes my time to share my experiences of the sensation.
 These feelings can creep up on you or simply blindside you, whether you’ve been here a day or a decade.
 What’s worse is, in those moments, you desire two things: things that feel “like home” and a lack of things that “feel foreign.”

 Culture shock can exhibit in many ways.
 A lot of people think of it like “shell shock,” imagining expats climbing the walls and crying about how they miss their mommies.
 I won’t tell you that doesn’t ever happen, because obviously it does (and it can be disastrous), and can sometimes happen as soon as you get off the plane.